michelleowino/Crowdfunding_ETL/README.md

 Finally, we uploaded the CSV file data into a Postgres database and run the script to create tables.

+Below are the tables created.
+We also created corresponding DataFrames in Jupyter Notebook.

 ## Contacts
 <img width="906" alt="contacts" src="https://user-images.githubusercontent.com/119654958/225806729-fdb14ce3-a037-4ce3-bdfe-07aa639080a9.png">